cmolodo/covid-19/README.md

 *  Number of cumulative cases significantly modified (down).
 *  Cumulative test counts switched from date reported to specimen collection date, numbers significantly lower.

+As of 2020-06-25, the old dashboard and figures are back...not sure what happened the previous day.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer